Intel's buggy Puma 6 chipset earns Arris a gigabit-modem lawsuit

 Laggy silicon at heart of broadband boxes lands gateway maker in court

-Cable modem maker Arris is facing a class-action suit over its handling of a lag-prone line of cable modems.
+Cable modem maker Arris is facing a class-action suit in America over its handling of a lag-prone line of cable modems.

 According to the complaint, Arris violated state laws on misleading advertising and unfair competition, as well as consumer protection and warranty laws, when it advertised and sold the SURFboard cable modems as "gigabit" home internet boxes.